Waukegan attempted home invasion leaves 2 dead, gun recovered

 Waukegan police said someone inside of the home called 911 around 10 a.m. after they said two men, armed with a gun, tried to break into their house.

-There was then an exchange of gunfire in the front yard, police said.
+The resident's aunt said her niece was watching a young child and ran out the back door as bullets flew back and forth.

+Police said they aren't sure who fired first, but they said both alleged intruders were shot dead in the front yard.

 "I was watching TV and heard them and I looked outside.
-You heard the three 'pops' and then two 'pops,'" said John Schneider.
+You heard the three 'pops' and then two 'pops,'" said John Schneider, neighbor.

+"I saw the bodies and just kind of stood back like 'woah,'" said Ervin.

 Detectives said they found at least one gun on the suspects, but have not yet said who the suspects are or why they chose to target the home on Frolic Avenue.